LuisCepeda33/FreeCodeCamp-Data-Analysis/README.md

 # FreeCodeCamp-Data-Analysis

-This proyects are part of FreeCodeCamp's Data Analyzer with Python Certification Tour I didnt feel free of making a repositorie for each because the only exercise proyectos.
+This proyects are part of FreeCodeCamp's Data Analyzer with Python Certification Tour, I didnt feel free of making a repositorie for each because they are only exercise proyectos.

 Repl link for each proyect
 mean-variance-standard-deviation-calculator info: